-In AC 2018-2019, the target was met.
-In 2018-2019, the target was 100% of candidates meet benchmark.
-Based on an analysis of results in AC 2017-2018, procedures for mentor evaluations were changed to include formative and summative evaluations rather than only summative in AC 2018-2019.
+In AC 2019-2020, the target was not met.
+In AC 2019-2020, 86.7% of candidates met the benchmark.
+Upon analysis of AC 2019-2020 results, procedures for mentor evaluations were changed to include formative and summative evaluations rather than only summative requiring multiple data collection points which were hindered by school closures, a result of the pandemic.